chuckdumont/react-webpack-babel/README.md

 [![Dependency Status](https://img.shields.io/david/ReactJSResources/react-webpack-babel.svg)](https://david-dm.org/dylang/npm-check)

 <em>
 This is a fork of <a href="https://github.com/ReactJSResources/react-webpack-babel">the project on github</a> that has been modified to demonstrate how one might use Dojo modules from within React code.
 It uses the <a href="https://github.com/OpenNTF/dojo-webpack-plugin">dojo-webpack-plugin</a>.
-Relevant changes are in webpack.config.js and webpack.production.config.js, and in src/components/Dojo.jsx
+Relevant changes are in <a href="https://github.com/chuckdumont/react-webpack-babel/blob/master/webpack.config.js">webpack.config.js</a> and <a href="https://github.com/chuckdumont/react-webpack-babel/blob/master/webpack.production.config.js">webpack.production.config.js</a>, and in <a href="https://github.com/chuckdumont/react-webpack-babel/blob/master/src/components/Dojo.jsx">src/components/Dojo.jsx</a>
 </em>
 <br><br>